0exp/sidekiq_portal/README.md

 - more specs;
 - documentation and examples for instance-based portals (`Sidekiq::Portal.new(&configuration)`);
 - job execution randomization (for jobs which should be invoked at the same time);
+- configurable in-line invokations (with job list config);
+- configurable and conditional portal invokation (run over all specs or only over the one or etc) (suitable for unit tests);

 ## License